-I wrote an article a while back about the movie Rudy which detailed the made up facts and characters in the movies.
-After I wrote the Rudy article, Grueling Truth content editor/podcaster Os Davis requested a write up of Remember the Titans.
-He said that if I thought Rudy was bad, then I would be surprised to discover that Remember the Titans was even worse!
+I wrote an article a while back about the movie Rudy, which detailed the made-up facts and characters in the movies.
+After I wrote the Rudy article, Grueling Truth content editor/podcaster Os Davis requested a write-up of Remember the Titans.
+He said that if I thought Rudy was bad, I would be surprised to discover that Remember the Titans was even worse!

-Though I know that all “Based on a True Story” movies embellish the facts to improve the script, but I think it is really wrong when people that never existed and story lines that never happened are added.
+Though I know that all “Based on a True Story” movies embellish the facts to improve the script, I think it is wrong when people that never existed and storylines that never happened are added.

-NO. Many players in the last ten years have come out and told different media outlets that the racial tension portrayed in Remember the Titans did not exist.
+NO. In the last ten years, many players have come out and told different media outlets that the racial tension portrayed in Remember the Titans did not exist.
 Recall that the school had been integrated a full six years before this team even played a game.

 NO, all the schools in the conference had already been integrated.

 NO, this never happened.
-In fact, there was no Coach Tyrell to even toss a banana to, as he was also completely made up.
+There was no Coach Tyrell to even toss a banana to, as he was also entirely made up.

 NO, she was not a real person.
-Similarly to how the movie Rudy created Rudy’s brother, Remember the Titans was supplemented with made up characters.
+Similar to how the movie Rudy created Rudy’s brother, Remember the Titans was supplemented with made-up characters.

 NO. The T.C.
 Williams team did train at Gettysburg College, but there appears to have been no such run to the Gettysburg battlefield at any time of day.

-This one’s actually partially true; Bertier and Campbell were friends in real life just like a lot of other players became friends.
+This one’s partially true; Bertier and Campbell were friends in real life, just like many other players became friends.
 To call them “best” friends may be a stretch, but they were friends at least…

 NEVER.
-All the teams that Williams High played were integrated as well, so there is no actual proof this ever happened.
+All the teams that Williams High played were integrated, so there is no actual proof this ever happened.

-YES, but the only reason it is true is because Virginia didn’t have a high school hall of fame at that time!
+YES, but the only reason it is true is that Virginia didn’t have a high school hall of fame at that time!

 NO!
-The closest thing I could find to her football fanaticism was that she did attend the games, according to coach Yoast.
+According to coach Yoast, the closest thing I could find to her football fanaticism was that she did attend the games.

-NO, she never went to Coach Boone’s house and of course never watched game film with him.
+NO, she never went to Coach Boone’s house and, of course, never watched a game film with him.